 There are a number of cleaning solutions on the market that can be used to clear paths.
 Always read the product label to ensure it is safe to use on or around swimming pools before use.
 If you’re unsure, then contact us for more information.

-A simple and very low cost way of keeping your pool in pristine condition is to use a pool leaf net to skim off any leaves or other garden debris every day.
+A simple, low-cost way of keeping your pool sparkling clean and in pristine condition is to use a pool leaf net to skim off any leaves or other garden debris every day.
 This can be a great task to get your teenagers to help with.
 Once the job is done, there is the promise of a clean pool just waiting to be used.

 Skimming the pool is fine, but it can be tricky to remove debris from the bottom of your pool.
-More and more of our customers are using an automated robotic pool cleaner.
+More and more of our customers are using specialised pool equipment such as an automated robotic pool cleaner.

-These can appear be expensive, until you consider the cost of someone cleaning the pools manually every day.
-Typically you or your pool maintenance person will spend 2-3 hours per week removing debris and cleaning the pool floor, plus another hour or two per week cleaning the water line.
-Using a robotic cleaner can save you both time and money over the course a pool season.
+These can appear to be expensive until you consider the cost of someone cleaning the pools manually every day.
+Typically you or your pool maintenance person will spend 2-3 hours per week removing debris and cleaning the pool floor, plus another hour or two per week cleaning the waterline.
+Using a robotic cleaner can save you both time and money over the course of a pool season.

-A robotic cleaner can not only clean the pool floor, but many can climb the pool walls to clean away of any algae growth accumulating around the water line.
-The more advanced models can be programmed to run at times when the pool is not in use; perhaps getting the pool ready for your early morning dip?
+A robotic cleaner can not only clean the pool floor, but many can climb the pool walls to clean away any algae growth accumulating around the waterline.
+The more advanced models can be programmed with a pool cleaning schedule to run at times when the pool is not in use; perhaps getting the pool ready for your early morning dip?